flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 Default mount options:    user_xattr acl
 ```

-To set the default mount options for a filesystem, use the `tune2fs` utility:
+To set `acl` as a default mount option for a filesystem, use the `tune2fs` utility:

 ```bash
 tune2fs -o acl /dev/sdXY